-Hwange National Park is now a haven for some of Africa’s most diverse wildlife, but hundreds of years ago the animals shared the land with ancient tribes and early civilizations, remains of which can still be seen to this day.
+Hwange National Park is now a haven for some of Africa’s most diverse wildlife, but hundreds of years ago the animals shared the land with ancient tribes and early civilizations, and the remains of the magnificent Mtoa ruins can still be seen to this day.
 Elephant’s Eye, Hwange’s new Mtoa gate is located near a set of ancient ruins that are a reminder of this previous era.
 In fact, the magnificent Mtoa ruins are the new gate’s namesake.

 Located on an elevated plateau with an amazing view over the plains below, the ruins are believed to have been important for rainmaking rituals as well as having a special spiritual significance to the Nambya people.
 Guests at our lodge now have the opportunity to explore and learn more about this archaeological landmark from our expert guides, it’s a new highlight to be added to an already thrilling African experience in the heart of the Zimbabwean bush.